angular/angular-cli/.github/ISSUE_TEMPLATE/5-support-request.md

 ---
-name: "❓ Support request"
+name: '❓ Support request'
 about: Questions and requests for support
 ---

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

 Please do not file questions or support requests on the GitHub issues tracker.

 You can get your questions answered using other communication channels.
 Please see: https://github.com/angular/angular-cli/blob/master/CONTRIBUTING.md#question

 Thank you!